-4.4 Checks-Effects-Interactions pattern
+4.3 Checks-Effects-Interactions pattern

 While transferring tokens, this contract does all the process first and then transfers them.
 The same while doing other process too.
 This is very good practice which prevents malicious possibility.
-For example: buyTokens() function in MMMCrowdsale.sol.
+For example: transferFrom() function.